captainsafia/data-science-from-start-to-finish/README.md

 * Visualizing Data in Python
 * Exploratory Data Analytics with Pandas — Part I
 * Exploratory Data Analytics with Pandas — Part II
-* Logistic Regression with Sci-kit Learn
+* Supervised Learning Techniques with Scikit-Learn
-* Clustering with Sci-kit Learn
+* Unsupervised Learning Techniques with Scikit-learn
 * An Gentle Guide to the Data Science Community